619: Hollowed Out Edition

 Yeah, no, the great thing about nothing is that you can give out extra nothing whenever you want, right?

-I'll never take anything.
+It's a stubby.
+I'll never take any.

 I don't care.
+Anything.

 Even pretend.
+All right.

 Well, how does the Pope make that all possible on a year of Jubilee?